 Advertisement

-“Unlike Zomato, which has demonstrated a clear path to profitability through cost optimization and strategic pricing, Swiggy must convince investors of its long-term viability amidst rising competition and operational costs.
+“Unlike Zomato, which has demonstrated a clear path to profitability through cost optimisation and strategic pricing, Swiggy must convince investors of its long-term viability amidst rising competition and operational costs.
 Their ability to navigate these challenges will determine whether they can replicate Zomato's success story,” says Singh.

 Advertisement